kfjahnke/envutil/README.md

 with the elliptic filter.

-Because the two vectors, xv and yv, are recalculated for every contributing coordinate, the filer adapts to the location, and handles varying local geometry within it's capability: the sampling theorem still has to be obeyed insofar as generated sub-pickups in a cluster mustn't spread out too far and when they are too close, shortcomings of the underlying
+Because the two vectors, xv and yv, are recalculated for every contributing coordinate, the filter adapts to the location, and handles varying local geometry within it's capability: the sampling theorem still has to be obeyed insofar as generated sub-pickups in a cluster mustn't spread out too far and when they are too close, shortcomings of the underlying